 The Many Adventures of Winnie the Pooh provides examples of:

 Big Brother Instinct: Pooh, despite his rather clueless and docile demeanor, cares a lot about Piglet.
 Tigger also acts this way to Roo to a lesser extent (though this came into play a lot more in later features).

 Breakout Character: Tigger wasn't really a major character in the books, but his role grew significantly in the Disney adaptation.

+Canon Foreigner: Gopher is a odd subversion, despite only appearing in the cartoons.
 Christopher Robin Milne's autobiography, The Enchanted Places, reveals that A. A. Milne had planned to include an American Gopher in his Pooh books, but his publisher nixed it.
 Enchanted Places reprints a short poem from the lost Milne version of Gopher.
-Disney has done plenty of damage to Pooh, but here they tried to do right by Milne—and still can't catch a break.
+Hence his phrase "I'm not in the book" (which doubles as a joke about him not being in the phone book).

 Cloud Cuckoolander: Again, anyone except Eeyore, Tigger especially.
 Owl may classify given his ramblings about his family's history.